-Continue reading to learn more about DCI-P3 and why it is ideal for video editing.
-You can also explore ViewSonic ColorPro monitors with DCI-P3 color space.
+Read on to learn more about DCI-P3 and why it is ideal for video editing, or explore ViewSonic’s DCI-P3 ColorPro monitors that help you craft visuals worthy of the big screen.

 In the case of the movie Moonlight, the character Chiron is often seen with hues of neon pink.
 The presence of the color depicts Chiron breaking away from reality as he faces his real desires.
-With color playing such a huge part in film and video, it is crucial for videographers to work on tools – from video cameras to monitors – that have the widest color space possible.
-And that’s where DCI-P3 comes in.
+With color playing such a huge role in film and video, videographers must work on equipment, from video cameras to monitors, that has the widest color space possible.
+That’s where DCI-P3 comes in.

-Most color spaces such as DCI-P3, sRGB, and Adobe RGB are lined against the CIE 1931 spectrum.
+Most color spaces, such as DCI-P3, sRGB, and Adobe RGB, are aligned against the CIE 1931 spectrum.
 If you refer to the illustration above, you can see how the different color spaces provide distinctively different color coverages.
 But what exactly do all of them have to do with video editing and film?

 DCI-P3, formally known as Digital Cinema Initiatives – Protocol 3, is a color space commonly used in digital cinema and is the color standard for the film industry.
 It covers 45.5% color space of CIE 1931 – this means it has 26% more color space than sRGB and only 4% less than NTSC.
 It is mostly used in color grading projects meant for theater broadcast.